 );

-The uploaded CSV files can be imported into Redshift table with the COPY command.
+The uploaded CSV files can be imported into the Redshift table with the COPY command.
 The COPY command has the following syntax:

 COPY table_name [ column_list ] FROM data_source CREDENTIALS access_credentials [options]